Dstanchev27/Vehicle-Management/README.md

 ### Service Station Management

-- Create, edit, and delete vehicle service stations
+- Create, edit, and delete vehicle service stations — `ProgramAdministrator` only
 - Store contact info: name, city, address, email, phone, description
-- Assign vehicles to service stations and remove them
+- Assign vehicles to service stations and remove them — `ProgramAdministrator` only
-- Role-restricted: accessible to `ProgramAdministrator` and `VehicleService` users
+- `VehicleService` users are automatically redirected to their own station's detail page
+- `VehicleService` users can view their station details and navigate to individual vehicles

 ### Service Records

+- Add per-vehicle service records — `ProgramAdministrator` and `VehicleService` users
-- Add, edit, and delete per-vehicle service records
+- Edit and delete per-vehicle service records — `ProgramAdministrator` only
 - Track service date, cost, and description per service station
 - Modal-based UI with DataTables for a responsive service history table

 ### Insurance Management

-- Create, edit, and delete insurance companies
+- Create, edit, and delete insurance companies — `ProgramAdministrator` only
-- Assign vehicles to insurance companies via insurance policies
+- Assign vehicles to insurance companies via insurance policies — `ProgramAdministrator` only
+- Delete insurance policies and their associated claims — `ProgramAdministrator` only
 - Track policy number, start date, and end date per policy
-- Add and delete insurance claims linked to a policy (claim date, description, amount)
-- Role-restricted: accessible to `ProgramAdministrator` and `InsuranceCompany` users
+- Add insurance claims linked to a policy (claim date, description, amount) — `ProgramAdministrator` and `InsuranceCompany` users
+- Delete insurance claims — `ProgramAdministrator` only
-- An `InsuranceCompany` user is automatically redirected to their own company's detail page
+- `InsuranceCompany` users are automatically redirected to their own company's detail page
+- `InsuranceCompany` users can view their company details, policies, and claims, and add new claims

 ### User Management & Administration